 The Story of Peter

-Peter's journey is marked by moments of profound insight and devastating failure.
+Peter's journey is marked by moments of insight and devastating failure.
 He is the first to confess Jesus as the Messiah, declaring, "You are the Christ, the Son of the living God" (Matthew 16:16).
 This declaration earns him the name Peter, meaning rock — a foundation for the nascent church.
 Yet, in a dramatic twist, this rock crumbles when fear overtakes him.
 As Jesus is arrested, Peter denies knowing him three times, culminating in the haunting sound of a rooster crowing (Matthew 26:69-75).
 Nearby, Jesus' other disciples, including John, witness Peter's faltering courage, a stark contrast to the boldness he would later exhibit.

 The narrative shifts again after the resurrection of Jesus.
 In a poignant encounter by the Sea of Galilee, Jesus restores Peter with a thrice-repeated question: "Do you love me?"
 (John 21:17).
 Each answer from Peter, affirming his love, begins to heal the breach caused by his denials.
 Jesus commissions him anew, instructing Peter to "feed my sheep," thus reaffirming his role as a leader and caretaker of the early Christian community.
 This restoration sets the stage for Peter's transformation from a frightened denier to a courageous leader.